quantbin/logit-regression/README.md

 https://en.wikipedia.org/wiki/Logistic_function

-Logistic regression can be used to model a number of processes, including the propagation of a virus.
+Logistic growth can be used to model a number of processes, including the propagation of a virus.
 It describes the non-linear population growth:

 ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/cd66ce29a6e4c09182f3af05f1a3b67e6a7ce528)